 In general, NYC pizza is baked at a much lower temperature than Neapolitan pizza.
 There is no standard temperature but it’s often somewhere between 600-750°F. This is hotter than a home oven but not nearly as hot as the 900°F in a wood-fired Neapolitan pizza oven.

-As a result NYC style pizzas take longer to bake, sometimes as long as 10 minutes or more.
-This longer baking time is the reason you often see NYC pizza with a characteristic orange colored cheese with some brown spots.
+As a result NYC style pizza takes longer to bake, sometimes as long as 10 minutes or more.
+This longer baking time and lower heat is the reason why NYC pizza crust is typically a golden brown color compared to the blistered surface of a Neapolitan pizza.

-But a pizza crust baked as long as this still needs to be able to withstand folding without cracking, as is customary in NYC.
+But a pizza crust baked this long still needs to be able to withstand folding without cracking, as is customary in NYC.
 This is where hydration comes into play.

-For a home oven, NYC style pizza is not too difficult to replicate since the temperature differential vs a home oven isn’t as large as with a Neapolitan pizza oven.
+For a home oven, NYC style pizza isn’t too difficult to replicate, since the temperature differential vs a home oven (500F-750F) isn’t as large as with a Neapolitan pizza oven (500F-1000F).

-A 68% hydration level is ideal for a homemade NYC style pizza dough.
-This slightly higher hydration level will make up for the slightly longer baking time in a home oven vs the professional ovens in NYC pizzerias.
+A 70% hydration level is ideal for a homemade NYC style pizza dough.
+This slightly higher hydration level will make up for the longer baking time in a home oven vs the professional ovens in NYC pizzerias.

-But to reiterate, there isn’t nearly as much standardization of NYC pizza as there is for Neapolitan pizza.
+But to reiterate from earlier, there isn’t nearly as much standardization of NYC pizza as there is for Neapolitan pizza.
 NYC pizza dough tends to be higher hydration, but can be drier as well.
-It can also be baked at a wide range of temperatures from 450°F all the way up to 800°F. Some NYC pizza dough is hand stretched while other pizzerias roll out their dough.
+It can also be baked at a wide range of temperatures from 450°F all the way up to 800°F. Some NYC pizza dough is hand stretched while other pizzerias roll out their dough with a rolling pin.